pontem-network/token-extended/README.md

 # Token Extended

-Additional module to enable transfering of NFTs in Aptos if "opt in" enabled on account.
+Additional module to enable transferring of NFTs in Aptos if "opt in" enabled on account.
+Used in Pontem Wallet.

-Deployed on testnet and mainnet.
+Deployed on testnet and mainnet, the contract is not upgradable, got a look from [OtterSec](https://osec.io/).

 ## Compile